-A rate "lock" or "commitment" is a lender's promise to set a specific interest rate and a certain number of points for you for a certain period of time while your application is processed.
-This prevents you from working through your entire application process and finding out at the end that your interest rate has gotten higher.
+A rate "lock" or "commitment" is a lender's promise to set a particular interest rate and a specific number of points for you for a specified period of time while your application is processed.
+This prevents you from going through your whole application process and finding out at the end that the interest rate has risen higher.

-Rate lock periods can be various lengths of time, anywhere from 15 to 60 days, with the longer spans typically costing more.
-A lending institution will agree to lock in an interest rate and points for a longer period, say sixty days, but in exchange, the rate (and sometimes points) will be more than with a rate lock of fewer days.
+While there are several lengths of rate lock periods (from 15 to 60 days), the extended spans are usually more expensive.
+A lender can agree to hold an interest rate and points for a longer span of time, such as sixty days, but in exchange, the rate (and sometimes points) will be more than with a rate lock of a shorter period.

-In addition to going with the shorter rate lock period, there are other ways you can score the lowest rate.
-A larger down payment will get you a better interest rate, since you will have a good deal of equity from the beginning.
-You can pay points to reduce your rate over the loan term, meaning you pay more up front.
-To a lot of people, this makes financial sense..
+In addition to going with a shorter lock period, there are other ways you can attain the lowest rate.
+The bigger down payment you can make, the better the interest rate will be, because you will be entering the loan with more equity.
+You might choose to pay points to bring down your rate for the life of the loan, meaning you pay more initially.
+To many people, this makes sense and is a good deal..